paragonie/eloquent-ciphersweet/docs/README.md

 ## Configuration

-Once you've installed , publish `config/ciphersweet.php` with `php artisan vendor:publish` and then run the following artisan command to set your key.
+Once you've installed, publish `config/ciphersweet.php` with `php artisan vendor:publish` and then run the following artisan command to set your key.

 ```